How To Use Google Trends For Dropshipping

 - Why Is It Important To Identify Trends For My Dropshipping Store?

 - What Are The Different Types Of Trends I’ll See?

 If you want to have a successful dropshipping store, Google Trends is one of the best tools to start with.
 But you may be asking yourself: What does it do exactly?

 It’s pretty simple: it tracks Google search interest over a period of time.
-In other words, it’s a public and free-to-use analytics database of all Google searches between now and 2004.
+In other words, it’s a public and free-to-use analytics database of all Google searches from 2004 until now.
 Plus, it can suggest related keywords and show their performance based on geographic location.

 All of this information is absolutely vital for a successful dropshipping store.
 Remember, if you want to have a profitable store, then you have to do your research ahead of time.
 Plus, Google Trends works especially well with dropshipping.
 This is because dropshipping doesn’t cost much for retailers, so a free research tool will keep your costs low.
 Dropshipping and Google Trends go together perfectly!

 Before we continue, we need to quickly discuss the concept of search intent.
 This basically means: What are the consumers actually searching for?
 What do they actually want?
 In many cases, you might have to do some creative detective work to truly grasp what users want.
 As a result, it’s important to always consider if there are multiple ways to say the same thing.
 You may also have to put yourself in the consumer’s mindset.